 Bathua--also known as lamb's quarters or cheel bhaji, is an ancient plant, related to both beets, spinach, and quinoa.
 The Bathua leaves are boiled and eaten as other leafy vegetables in India.
 Some of the recipes that are prepared in India are Raita, paratha of bathua leaves, and yogurt bathua.
 Does well in cooler climate so it is best grown in spring or fall.
 Once grown, the leaves can be harvested and used like spinach.
-SKU Number: 678
+SKU: 678

 Known as koshta in India, the edible leaves are also used extensively in the Middle East, Africa and the Mediterranean, to provide a much prized viscous texture to soups and stews, similar to okra.